25 Popular Fruits—Ranked by Sugar Content!

 Fiber: 3.6 g

 Touted for their high antioxidant content, blueberries are best known in health circles for anthocyanins, the phytonutrients that give them their blue-red tint and their dense antioxidant punch.
 That punch translates into serious brain food, as blueberries have been found in studies to protect our noggins against both oxidative stress and the effects of age-related mental decay manifested in Alzheimer's and dementia.
-High in fiber, these berries are are good to just pop in your mouth!
-Not only will you fight aging, blueberries may also help perk things up in the bedroom.
+High in fiber, these berries are good to just pop in your mouth!
+Not only will you fight aging, but blueberries may also help perk things up in the bedroom.

 Total Sugar: 1 cup, diced, 13.8 g

 A cup of honeydew carries is low in calories and is primarily made up of H20, making it a great food to keep in your flat belly arsenal year-round.
 Rather than fiber, the high water content is the thing that keeps you full, which can help you lose weight over time, but it also brings more immediate slimming results to the table thanks to its natural bloat-busting, diuretic effect.
 But without fiber, you'll likely experience a spike in blood sugar, so be sure to pair honeydew with veggies like fennel and olives in a salad to add some fiber.

 Pears are so sweet that it seems impossible they only contain about 100 calories each, but it's true.
 This fall fruit is a good source of vitamin C and contains 6 grams of fiber per medium fruit (24% of your daily value).
 Pears help keep hunger at bay thanks to pectin, "a soluble fiber that attracts water and turns to gel, slowing down digestion," says Jennifer Glockner, RDN, "which may help to reduce blood cholesterol and reduce the risk of heart disease and colon cancer."